Creating the New Era of Work Using Generative AI - Startup Stories with Max Brenssell

 That's understandable because it's a very fast-moving and early space.
 So I think this year will be very interesting to see what the different categories will be, and how the underlying open-source technology will develop.

 Anton: Spoke is co-funded by the European Union.
-Why did you decide to turn to government funding programs?
+Why did you decide to turn to government startup funding programs?
 How does the procedure differ from VC?

 Max: We always saw grant and innovation financing as a great way to extend our runway, and it's non-dilutive as opposed to startup equity financing.
 So it has a lot of advantages for the company to bring in extra cash that doesn't come from VC investors.